 Mobile RFID – When a mobile interacts with RFID technology in order to get the information.
 How does it work?
 This technology enables mobile devices with embedded micro RFID readers to read RFID tags.

-Fixed RFID – As the name suggests fixed RFID are placed in stationary point such as Tollbooth, Entry & exit points of Mall.
+Fixed RFID – As the name suggests fixed RFID are placed in stationary points such as Tollbooth, Entry & exit points of Mall.

 5 Scenarios of How RFID Works